top of page

 At Virginia Spores, we're passionate about helping you succeed.
 We have all the supplies you need, from beginner-friendly kits to bulk substrates, and the expert knowledge to guide you.

-Call to Action: Have you tried growing oyster mushrooms on your homestead?
-What were your biggest successes or challenges?
+Have you tried growing oyster mushrooms on your homestead?
+What were your experiences?
+Share your successes or challenges in the comments below.
 Have you ever used spent mushroom substrate for your animals or garden?
-Share your experiences in the comments below!

 bottom of page